amvro23/adsorption/README.md

 Out
  The best model is that of BANGHAM R2 = 0.9983438488830458
  ```
-You can also obtain a dataframe with all the calculated parameters of kinetic equations with their units.
+You can also obtain a dataframe with all the calculated parameters of kinetic equations with their units,
  ```Python
 kinetic.all_params()
 ```